 Granimyre did not speak, but waited for his student to finish.

-A little slower this time, Peridyne continued, "You had mentioned yesterday that you plan do do more than just put a stop to the warring dragon clans; you intend to step in to help the mortals defeat the creatures of the Monstrous Horde.
+A little slower this time, Peridyne continued, "You had mentioned yesterday that you plan to do more than just put a stop to the warring dragon clans; you intend to step in to help the mortals defeat the creatures of the Monstrous Horde.
 Wouldn't it be wrong to interfere in the mortals' battles, since those creatures are their natural enemies?"

 Granimyre nodded slightly, but offered, "If it were that simple, I would agree with you.
 However, the horde marching against the mortal races is not what it seems.
 They are too organized.
 Too powerful.
 Creatures that normally fight each other are now working together.
 Something is guiding them, unifying them into a force of destruction not seen in many millenia.
 I have seen such behavior only once before.
 The events of that time resulted in the annihilation of entire civililations, and threatened to destroy the entirety of this realm."